Marios Philippides

-Marios Philippides (1950 – December 27, 2022) was an American historian who was Emeritus Professor in the Department of Classics at the University of Massachusetts-Amherst.
+Marios Philippides (1950 – December 27, 2022) was a Greek-American historian who was Emeritus Professor in the Department of Classics at the University of Massachusetts-Amherst.

 Biography

-Marios Philippides was born in 1950 to Despo Diamantidou and Andreas Philippides.
+Marios Philippides was born in 1950 to the actors Despo Diamantidou and Andreas Philippides.
+He came to the United States to study at age 19.
+He received his doctorate in Classics from the State University of New York at Buffalo.
 He taught at the University of Massachusetts-Amherst from 1978 until his retirement in May 2017.
 He received his Bachelor of Arts degree in Classics from Queens College, City University of New York in 1972 and his Master of Arts and PhD degrees from State University of New York at Buffalo in 1976 and 1978 respectively.
 He has published numerous articles on ancient religion, archaeology, and late-Byzantine historiography.
 His main focus has been the fall of Constantinople (1453), the annexation of the Balkans, and the conquest of the Franco-Byzantine Levant to the Ottoman Turks.
 Philippides has published a number of books, including his monumental 2011 study, The Siege and the Fall of Constantinople in 1453: Historiography, Topography, and Military Studies.
 Coauthored with Walter Hanak, this book's 11 chapters not only offer comprehensive analysis of the primary sources concerning this famous historical event but also subject the scholarly literature devoted to this topic over the last century and a half to searching scrutiny.
 Other key avenues of Philippides' scholarly inquiry have included ancient religion, archaeology, and late-Byzantine historiography.
 His numerous books and articles have ranged in topic from the ancient Greek novelist Longus to Mycenaean frescoes, and from the reception of ancient Troy in Renaissance Istanbul to detailed analysis of accounts of the city left by chroniclers of the 15th, 16th, and 17th centuries.
 He was interviewed for, and was one of many historical consultants to, Rise of Empires: Ottoman.
+Philippides was seriously injured after being struck by a pickup truck while crossing a street in Greenfield, Massachusetts on December 12, 2022.
+He was transferred to a hospital in Springfield, Massachusetts where he died from his injuries on December 27.